 Skip the sweets.
 Here are the 10 Things To Put In A Children’s Piñata – That Are NOT Candy that your kids will love!
 From Birthday Parties to Holiday Celebrations, these Pinata filler ideas are sure to be a hit!

 If you’re looking for the best pinata fillers, we’ve got you covered!
-From cheap to eco friendly to even healthy pinata fillers there’s a spectrum of options that provide an alternative to to filling your Pinata.
+From cheap to eco-friendly to even healthy pinata fillers there’s a spectrum of options that provide an alternative to filling your Pinata.
 Many even work for Pinatas fillers for toddlers.

 Which creative pinata filler will be your child’s favorite at your next birthday party?

 Children’s Pinata with that are NOT Filled with Candy!

 My son was invited to a friends 5th birthday.
 His mom wrote that they were thinking about having a Piñata.
 My kids and I LOVE making them, so I offered to bring the Piñata as his gift.
 They are a family who is also trying to live healthy and teach their kids good habits, so filling the pinata with sugary candy wasn’t an option.
 Luckily, I’ve spent many years in the classroom coming up with non-candy treats for kids.

 We like to re-use items that we’ve gotten ourselves when we fill our pinata.
 We also keep our eyes out at garage sales and thrift stores for small plastic toys.
 This is our eco-friendly, budget-friendly way of giving another life to the plastic “junk” that is already out there.
 We don’t always have time for this kind of shopping and make use of dollar stores, craft stores, and clearance bins.
 I’ve even ordered large quantities on-line before to fit a themed pinata.